Soft Calibration Objectives for Neural Networks

 \section{Abstract}

 Optimal decision making requires that classifiers produce uncertainty estimates consistent with their empirical accuracy.
 However, deep neural networks are often under- or over-confident in their predictions.
-Consequently, methods have been developed to improve the calibration of their predictive uncertainty both during training and post-hoc.
+Consequently, methods have been developed to improve the calibration of their predictive uncertainty, both during training and post-hoc.
 In this work, we propose differentiable losses to improve calibration based on a soft (continuous) version of the binning operation underlying popular calibration-error estimators.
 When incorporated into training, these soft calibration losses achieve state-of-the-art single-model ECE across multiple datasets with less than 1\% decrease in accuracy.
-For instance, we observe an 82\% reduction in ECE (70\% relative to the post-hoc rescaled ECE) in exchange for a 0.7\% relative decrease in accuracy relative to the cross entropy baseline on CIFAR-100.
+For instance, we observe an 82\% reduction in ECE (70\% relative to the post-hoc rescaled ECE) in exchange for a 0.7\% relative decrease in accuracy relative to the cross-entropy baseline on CIFAR-100.
 When incorporated post-training, the soft-binning-based calibration error objective improves upon temperature scaling, a popular recalibration method.
-Overall, experiments across losses and datasets demonstrate that using calibration-sensitive procedures yield better uncertainty estimates under dataset shift than the standard practice of using a cross entropy loss and post-hoc recalibration methods. \footnote{Code available on GitHub: \href{https://github.com/google/uncertainty-baselines/tree/main/experimental/caltrain}{https://github.com/google/uncertainty-baselines/tree/main/experimental/caltrain}}
+Overall, experiments across losses and datasets demonstrate that using calibration-sensitive procedures yield better uncertainty estimates under dataset shift than the standard practice of using a cross-entropy loss and post-hoc recalibration methods. \footnote{Code available on GitHub: \href{https://github.com/google/uncertainty-baselines/tree/main/experimental/caltrain}{https://github.com/google/uncertainty-baselines/tree/main/experimental/caltrain}}